 Within three months of obtaining a Glenview Liquor License, all bartenders, servers and anyone that checks IDs must be BASSETT certified.
 Certificates must be retained on site.

 - "Happy Hour" Legislation --Public Act 99-0046, effective July 15, 2015, governs "happy hour" specials.
-Please visit the Illinois Liquor Control Commission website here to find FAQs on the legislation.
+Please visit this Illinois Liquor Control Commission webpage to find FAQs on the legislation.

 Bring Your Own Beverage (BYOB)